mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 * Diversity measurement
 * Classification

-Combine embedinngs with the text generation capabilities and leverage specific sources of information to create a smart chat functionality tailored to your own knowledge base.
+Combine embeddings with text generation capabilities and leverage specific sources of information to create a smart chat functionality tailored to your own knowledge base.

 {{% alert color="info" %}}
-You can check out our [showcase app](https://marketplace.mendix.com/link/component/220475) for use cases.
+You can check out our [showcase app](https://marketplace.mendix.com/link/component/220475) for an example implementation of an RAG-based search.
 {{% /alert %}}

 ### 1.2 Features